 - Don't force through volume just to hit the volume threshold for that day.
 For example, if you are sending to 10,000 subscribers on day five, but your only send volume for that day is for 8,500 subscribers, don't bother coming up with another 1,500 subscribers to make up the difference.
 Allow for natural daily fluctuations and just cap the volume for the day.

-- Monitor your bounce logs, Inbox Monitor, and Reputation Monitor for deliverability problems.
+- Monitor your bounce logs and Everest for deliverability problems.
 Mailbox providers have different tolerances for increasing volume on a new IP.

 If deliverability problems occur: